More than 80,000 celebrate mile 10 of Appleton’s “Mile of Music Festival”

-APPLETON, Wis (WFRV) – Thousands attended mile 1o of the annual mile of music festival.
+APPLETON, Wis (WFRV) – Thousands attended Mile 10, the 10th year of the annual Mile of Music festival in Appleton.
 Anna Clementi traveled from Racine to Appleton and is attending the festival for the first time.

 The festival features more than 200 artists from across the world Mile of Music team member Kim Willems, says the festival attracts more than 80 thousand people to Appleton.